 Field: Enzymology, bacterial genomics, DNA methylation

-Martin Blaser, Professor at New York University
+Martin Blaser, Professor at Rutgers University

 Field: Effects of antibiotics on the human microbiome